UARF

 Picture

-• From a prior successful completion of a local or regional I-Corps program
+• NSF lineage from an NSF grant supporting the research or successful completion of a local or regional I-Corps program

-• Commit to attending all cohort meetings and conducting 100 customer discovery interviews during the 7-week cohort
+• Committed to attending all cohort meetings and conducting 100 customer discovery interviews during the 7-week cohort

 More information about team composition and eligibility can be found on the NSF I-Corps website.